kh3dron/chem/research/readme.md

 2. Data scarcity
 - There's a huge corpus of videos, images, and text on the web to use to train models.
 Chemical data is a lot more scarce.
 This means that models need to make the most of available data and generalize rapidly - like training a useful LLM with only a single paragraph of text.
+- Also, data can be clustered - many chemicals are close together in the state space, which leads to bad generalizations.
+  - Something unique here: in lots of ML problems, you can shuffle your train and test data before you start.
+Sometimes that's deliberately not done with chem data, so you can test predictions on data in distant classes

 ### Papers & Notes
 [Neural Message Passing for Quantum Chemistry](https://arxiv.org/abs/1704.01212)